liliana-sanfilippo/bibtex-ts-parser/README.md

 ### For Production

-Build a UMD script to `dist/umd/bibtex-ts-parser.js` and a CommonJS script to `dist/cjs/bibtex-ts-parser.js`.
+Build a UMD script to `dist/umd/bibtex-ts-parser.js` and a CommonJS script to `dist/cjs/bibtex-ts-parser.js` and a module to to `dist/module/bibtex-ts-parser.js`.

 ```shell
 npm run build